 What You Can Grow

-What kinds of crops you can grow with in-ground beds depends on the quality of your soil.
-The best type of soil for gardening is loam — a crumbly, nutrient-rich soil that absorbs water well.
+What types of vegetables you can grow with in-ground beds depends on the quality of your soil.
+The best kind of soil for gardening is loam — a crumbly, nutrient-rich soil that absorbs water well.
 You can tell if you have this kind of soil by squeezing a handful of dirt in your hand.
 If it holds its shape briefly before falling apart, your soil has just the right texture for growing nearly any kind of vegetable.

 Even if you aren’t blessed with this kind of naturally superb soil, you can still plant an in-ground garden.
 However, you’ll have to either amend your soil, which can be expensive, or grow crops that thrive in the type of soil you have.